Division of Assets

 - Bank, investment, and brokerage accounts

-- Personal property, collections, and firearms
+- Personal property, real property, collections, and firearms

 - Shares in a family business